William D. Young (engineer)

-William D. Young is an American chemical engineer and pharmaceutical industry executive known for his pioneering contributions to enable industrial-scale manufacturing of recombinant proteins starting with Humulin.
-He currently serves as a Senior Advisor at Blackstone Life Sciences, a division of the global investment firm Blackstone Inc. focused on advancing innovative medicines and technologies.
+William D. Young is an American chemical engineer and pharmaceutical industry executive known for his contributions to enable industrial-scale manufacturing of recombinant proteins starting with Humulin.
+He is a senior advisor at Blackstone Life Sciences, a division of the global investment firm Blackstone Inc. focused on advancing innovative medicines and technologies.

 Early life and education

 Bill Young was born in Wilkes-Barre, PA to Bill Young Sr, a Scottish immigrant, and Ruth Ringmacher.
 His father died when Young was four years old after which his mother moved to relatives in Louisville, KY, where Young grew up.
-Young earned a Bachelor’s degree in Chemical Engineering from Purdue University College of Engineering in 1966, where he also got a minor in English.
+Young earned a bachelor’s degree in chemical engineering from Purdue University College of Engineering in 1966.
 He went on to get an MBA from Indiana University in 1971.
 Young met his wife Sherry, a Canadian living in Puerto Rico, when working for Eli Lilly and Company in San Juan.

 Career

 After graduating from Purdue in 1966, Young joined Eli Lilly and Company in Indianapolis as an entry-level engineer in the group working on injectable drugs.
 His mentor at Eli Lilly was Sam McCormick, the first chemical engineer hired by the company who led its department of biochemical engineering since 1957.
 At Lilly, Young helped planning and startup of its new antibiotics manufacturing facility and from 1975 moved to Puerto Rico to lead biochemical manufacturing development for the company's first plant in Puerto Rico.
 In 1978, Young moved back to Indianapolis to join the company's collaboration with a biotechnology startup Genentech working on human insulin production based on recombinant DNA technology.

 In 1980, Young was recruited by Robert A. Swanson to join Genentech as its first director of manufacturing.
 Young became the Chief Operating Officer and oversaw the company’s development, operations, and commercial functions during a formative period in the biotechnology industry.

 Young has held several prominent roles throughout his career.
 He was Chairman of the Board of Biogen Inc. (NASDAQ: BIIB), a major biotechnology company specializing in neurological and autoimmune disorders.
-Prior to that, he served as Chief Executive Officer of Monogram Biosciences, a company recognized for its contributions to personalized medicine.
+Prior to that, he was Chief Executive Officer of Monogram Biosciences, a company recognized for its contributions to personalized medicine.
 He led Monogram from 1999 until its acquisition by LabCorp in 2009.